marked-gil/goodwill-events/TESTING.md

 ### **Manual Testing for Responsiveness**

-The web developer tools of the 4 main websites (Chrome, Firefox, Edge, and Safari) were used to manually test each page of this site for their responsivenes.
+The web developer tools of the 4 main websites (Chrome, Firefox, Edge, and Safari) were used to manually test each page of this site for their responsiveness.
 Below are sample screenshots:

 * **Chrome**
 ![iphone 5 on Chrome developer tool](docs/testing_screenshots/manual_responsiveness_test/chrome-iphone5.png)